GSA-TTS/FAC-transition-site/src/resources/workbooks/federal-awards-audit-findings.md

 ### Column C: Type(s) of Compliance Requirement(s)

 Select the type of compliance requirement(s) from the drop-down menu.
-The types of Compliance Requirements are:
+The types of compliance requirements are:

 - A. Activities allowed or unallowed
 - B. Allowable costs/cost principles